-Diplomat of the American Board of Optometry Member of the Tennessee Board of Optometry
+Diplomat of the American Board of Optometry Vice Chairperson of the Tennessee Board of Optometry

 He completed his academic clinical training at Kirtland Air Force Hospital in Albuquerque, New Mexico.
 He received his doctorate in optometry from Southern College of Optometry in Memphis, TN.
 He subsequently completed a postdoctoral fellowship in ocular disease in partnership with the Vitreo-Retinal Foundation and Charles Retina Center.
 Balancing his clinical training, he completed the Wharton School of Business Chief Executive Optometrist program at the University of Pennsylvania.
 Dr. Cooper earned board certification by the American Board of Optometry.
 Currently he is the senior managing partner of West Tennessee Eye.

 Dr. Cooper was selected in 2005 to start Johnson & Johnson Vision Care (JJVCI), Inc. doctor-to-doctor liaison program.
 He managed a team of 18 doctors across the United States for JJVCI.
 While managing and training this team, he also lectured nationally on practice management, silicone hydrogel technology and the clinical benefits this technology brings to both patient and doctor.
 He returned full time private practice in 2015.